degatedev/trusted_setup/Coordinator.md

 Repeat the process of communication and verification until the last participant's computation has been completed.

-*Note: The contribution verication will take 70 hours - once the last participant has completed the signing, multiple machines will be used for parallel execution of the contribution verification
+*Note: The contribution verification will take 70 hours - once the last participant has completed the signing, multiple machines will be used for parallel execution of the contribution verification

 ### Verify the Contribution File of Every Participant